Numose/moov-technical-interview/README.md

 }
 ```

-Explain what the function is doing.
+* Explain what the function is doing.

-The TypeScript compiler shows _no static errors_ with this code, but it has a bug.
+* The TypeScript compiler shows _no static errors_ with this code, but it has a bug.
 What is the bug?

 ## React

 1. A Junior engineer has submitted this code to you for review.
-Please list any issues you see.

 ```TSX
 type PropsDataType = {